Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Straight maps, gate structures, and optimal maps.

-We move by $\e$ all the images of vertices legally seen from $x$, in the directions given above.
+Next we move by $\e$ all the images of vertices legally seen from $x$, in the directions given above.
 Consider an edge, $\beta$ (not equal to $\alpha$ or its inverse) in the tension graph.
 If neither vertex of $\beta$ is $\alpha$-legally seen from $x$, then the image of $\beta$ is unchanged and it remains in the tension graph.
 Otherwise, suppose that the initial vertex of $\beta$ is $\alpha$-legally seen from $x$, via a path $\gamma$, whose terminal edge is $\overline{\eta}$.
 If $\eta $ and $\beta$ are in different gates, then the terminal vertex of $\beta$ is also $\alpha$-legally seen from $x$ and both vertices are moved the same amount, such that the length of the image of $\beta$ remains unchanged.
 If, conversely, $\eta $ and $\beta$ are in the same gate then either the length of the image of $\beta$ is reduced (if the terminal vertex is not $\alpha$-legally seen) or it remains unchanged (if it is.
 For instance if $\eta=\beta$.)
-Moreover, since the initial vertex of $\alpha$ is not $\alpha$-legally seen, the length of the image of $\alpha$ must strictly decrease.
+Moreover, by our above observation, the length of the image of $\alpha$ must strictly decrease.
 In particular, $\alpha$ itself is no longer in the tension graph.

 On the other hand, since the tension graph has no one-gated vertices, there is at least one $\alpha$-legal path emanating from $x$, an so some part of the tension graph survives.
 Since $f$ is optimal, our assumption on $\e$ implies that the new map is optimal and it has a tension graph strictly smaller than $f$.